Man killed when vehicle crashes into tree in Oceanside

-OCEANSIDE — Authorities said that a man was killed today when his vehicle crashed into a tree on a freeway in Oceanside.
+OCEANSIDE — Authorities have identified a 19-year-old man killed last weekend when his vehicle crashed into a tree on a freeway.

-The accident occurred at 2:30 a.m.
-Sunday on northbound Interstate 5, according to the California Highway Patrol.
-The victim was driving a Hyundai Sonata, and for reasons under investigation, the vehicle veered off the road and collided with a eucalyptus tree.
+Noel Basaluda of Oceanside was heading north on Interstate 5 around 2:30 a.m.
+Sunday, Sept.
+10, when the Hyundai Sonata he was driving veered off the roadway for unknown reasons, went down an embankment alongside the 1700 block of South Oceanside Boulevard and struck a eucalyptus tree, according to the San Diego County Medical Examiner’s Office.

-The driver was pronounced dead at the scene.
-His identity was not immediately available.
+Basaluda died at the scene of the accident.
 Authorities said it has not been determined if alcohol or drugs were a factor in the crash.

 Anyone with information about the accident was asked to contact the Oceanside California Highway Patrol office at 760-643-3400.